-"As the rate of climate change accelerates it is expected that the ZFM District Municipality will experience a change in temperature (increase in summer and autumn) and rainfall regimes (reduction and more severe in winter).
+"As the rate of climate change accelerates it is expected that Kgatelopele local Municipality will experience a change in temperature (increase in summer and autumn) and rainfall regimes (reduction and more severe in winter).
 It is expected that extreme dry years will be more frequent in this area.
 This will lead to: